wp-plugins/jetpack-gravatar-hovercards/readme.txt

 = You may also like =

-* [Jetpack Sharing](http://wordpress.org/plugins/jetpack-sharing/) - Share content with Facebook, Twitter, and many more.
+* [JP Sharing](http://wordpress.org/plugins/jetpack-sharing/) - Share content with Facebook, Twitter, and many more.
-* [Jetpack Widget Visibility](http://wordpress.org/plugins/jetpack-widget-visibility/) - Control what pages your widgets appear on.
+* [JP Widget Visibility](http://wordpress.org/plugins/jetpack-widget-visibility/) - Control what pages your widgets appear on.
-* [Jetpack Omnisearch](http://wordpress.org/plugins/jetpack-omnisearch/) - A single search box, that lets you search many different things.
+* [JP Omnisearch](http://wordpress.org/plugins/jetpack-omnisearch/) - A single search box, that lets you search many different things.
-* [Jetpack Markdown](http://wordpress.org/plugins/jetpack-markdown/) - Write in Markdown, publish in HTML.
+* [JP Markdown](http://wordpress.org/plugins/jetpack-markdown/) - Write in Markdown, publish in HTML.

 == Installation ==

-1. Install Jetpack Gravatar Hovercards either via the WordPress.org plugin directory, or by uploading the files to your server.
+1. Install JP Gravatar Hovercards either via the WordPress.org plugin directory, or by uploading the files to your server.
-2. Activate Jetpack Gravatar Hovercards through the 'Plugins' menu in WordPress.
+2. Activate JP Gravatar Hovercards through the 'Plugins' menu in WordPress.
 3. That's it.
 You're ready to go!

 == Screenshots ==

 == Changelog ==

+= 3.1 =

+* Update to 3.1
+* Update settings links in the plugins page.
+* Change plugin name to "JP Gravatar Hovercards" in respone to Jetpack team request.

 = 3.0.1 =